 Concessions offered for

-Given the current financial climate I understand that counselling can be expensive and that is why I have a small number of low-cost sessions available to key workers, anyone on a low income or unemployed.
+Given the current financial climate I understand that counselling can be expensive and that is why I have a small number of low-cost sessions available.
 Please feel free to contact me for further information.

 Contact me via email firstname.lastname@example.org or call me on 07596840172.